We meet Tracee for the first (and last) time.

 In the following scene, Tony suggests the best way to deal with Caitlin is with a straitjacket, prompting Meadow to sarcastically call him “Mr. Sensitivity.”
 Meadow has placed Noah and her father at opposing ends of the sensitivity spectrum, but she has done so prematurely.
 As the hour progresses, we see that Noah is actually not very different from “most guys.”
 This episode is quite single-minded in its depiction of men.
 All the male characters, at various times, treat women with insensitivity, incompetence, cruelty or brutality.
 While Gladiator is the film that is referenced here, it is another Ridley Scott film that “University” calls to mind: Thelma & Louise.
 In this latter film, Scott focuses on the failures of the male characters.
 Thelma and Louise are mocked, ignored, and brutalized by various men.
 They are treated as sexual objects.
 Louise can’t get a commitment from her boyfriend while Thelma is taught how to commit armed robbery by a smooth-talking Lothario.
 Their money is later stolen by the smooth-talker.
 And finally, the male police detective fails in his effort to get the women to turn themselves in.
 In spite of all this, I don’t believe that Thelma & Louise is simply a two-hour exercise in male-bashing.
 The one-dimensional portrayal of men was necessary to set up the powerful ending: when forced to make a choice between oblivion and a world of men in which they have little agency, the ladies understandably (given their experience) choose oblivion.
 One-dimensionality is not a usual trait of Sopranos characters but Chase uses it here somewhat as Ridley Scott did — the third act of “University” draws its power from the failures of its men.
 Ralph fails to treat Tracee like a human being.
 Tony fails to protect Tracee from Ralph’s rage and insecurity.
 Noah, too, fails in his dealings with women.
 He is far more concerned with one poor grade on an essay than he is with Caitlin’s worsening emotional problems (even allowing his father to file an absurd restraining order against the troubled girl.)
 And after he gets his fill of Meadow, Noah cites some laughable reason to break off their relationship.

-Chase connects Tracee to Meadow and to Caitlyn throughout the hour.
-Tracee and Caitlyn are counterparts of one another.
-Caitlyn is situated in a better environment than Tracee is, but, like the stripper, she has virtually no effective support system to help her through her difficulties.
+Chase connects Tracee to Meadow and to Caitlin throughout the hour.
+Tracee and Caitlin are counterparts of one another.
+Caitlin is situated in a better environment than Tracee is, but, like the stripper, she has virtually no effective support system to help her through her difficulties.
 Tracee (who works at a famiglia establishment) is contrasted to Meadow (who is a member of Tony’s actual family).
 Chase connects them to each other in myriad ways, some subtle, and some more obvious.
 It is not necessary to list all the connections, but a small sample can reveal how Chase utilizes the techniques that he has at his disposal.

 Chase cuts between scenes using graphic matches.
 One such example is Tracee walking toward a door → Cut to a matching shot of Meadow walking toward a door: